Two different Switch models, but which one is better?

 Additionally, if players pay for a Nintendo Switch Online (NSO) membership, they get access to online modes for various games.
 Not to mention, this subscription service lets you play select NES and SNES games, including Super Metroid, Ninja Gaiden, Donkey Kong 3, and Super Mario Bros.
 3.

-Nintendo recently announced that an additional service known as Nintendo Switch Online + Expansion Pack is releasing some time in October and will bring N64 and Sega Genesis games to the Switch.
-This includes classic hits like The Legend of Zelda: Ocarina of Time, Super Mario 64, Sonic the Hedgehog 2, and Ecco the Dolphin.
-Both the Switch OLED model and the Switch V2 will be able to access this service.
+If players choose to pay extra for the Nintendo Switch Online + Expansion Pack, they gain access to classic N64 and Sega Genesis hits like The Legend of Zelda: Ocarina of Time, Super Mario 64, Sonic the Hedgehog 2, and Ecco the Dolphin.
+Both the Switch OLED model and the Switch V2 can access this service.

 Lastly, Nintendo Switch Cloud Streaming is a somewhat new service that allows you to play more graphically intensive games found on other consoles on the Switch.
-This is accomplished by streaming the games via an internet connection rather than hosting the game on the Switch V2 or OLED model itself.
-Some of these games include Remedy Entertainment's Control and IO Interactive's Hitman 3.
-We also just recently learned that the main Kingdom Hearts games will be coming to this cloud streaming service sometime soon.
+This is accomplished by streaming the games from a distant server via an internet connection rather than hosting the game locally on the Switch V2 or OLED model itself.
+Some of these games include Remedy Entertainment's Control, IO Interactive's Hitman 3, and Square Enix's Kingdom Hearts games.

 Anything new with the controller?
-Joy-Cons, Pro Controllers, and more
+Joy-Con, Pro Controllers, and more

-Nintendo has confirmed that the controllers on the Switch OLED model are the same as the ones used on the Switch V2.
+Nintendo confirmed that Switch OLED model Joy-Cons are the same as the ones used on the Switch V2, which in turn are both slight improvements from the original Switch Joy-Cons.
 Both systems allow you to slide these versatile controllers on and off of the console.
 They can even be turned sideways and used individually.
 Just pass one to a friend for easy multiplayer wherever you are.

-Unfortunately, since we know they use the same Joy-Cons on either Switch, it means that both systems are susceptible to Joy-Con drift.
+Unfortunately, since we know they use the same Joy-Cons on either Switch, it means both systems are susceptible to Joy-Con drift.
 This is an issue where your Switch receives a signal from the controllers even if no one is touching them.
 This can sometimes make it hard or at least annoying to play certain games since your character might move one direction on its own.

 In addition to Joy-Cons, many Switch owners prefer to use the Pro Controller.
 This more traditional gamepad is sold separately from either Switch console.
 Many players say it fits better in adult hands and gives better control over gameplay since it's easier to hold.
-Additionally, NSO members will soon be able to order an N64 controller and a Sega Genesis controller to be used on any Switch.
+NSO members can also order wireless N64 controllers and Sega Genesis controllers that are compatible with Switch to play classic games more easily, although it's difficult to find them in stock.

 Performance and storage space: Switch V2 vs. Switch OLED